This post contains affiliate links. Please read our disclosure policy.

 - Heat a large pan or ceramic dutch oven over high heat.

-- Add 1 tablespoon olive oil.
+- Add 1 tbsp olive oil.

 - When oil is shimmery, add diced chicken.